iduarte/FrozenChicken/README.md

 ### Installation

-If you do not have the package `devtools` install it first:
+If you do not have the package `remotes` install it first:

 ```R
 install.packages("remotes")